sebastiendfortier/fstpy/README.md

 ## Fstpy philosophy

-The idea of ​​using a dataframe is to have a pythonic way of working with standard files without having to know the mechanics of rmnlib.
+The idea of using a dataframe is to have a pythonic way of working with standard files without having to know the mechanics of rmnlib.
 Since many people come here with numpy, pandas and xarray knowledge, the learning curve is much less steep.